alberth8/PairingService/dockerInstructions.md

 ## Step 3: Get your access token / security keys

-See [here](https://docs.docker.com/machine/drivers/aws/) for getting your AWS credentials working.
+See [here](https://docs.docker.com/machine/drivers/aws/) to set up your AWS crentials.
 See [here](https://docs.docker.com/machine/drivers/digital-ocean/) for DigitalOcean.
 There are also a few options, but here's what I did to create my machine:

     docker-machine create --driver digitalocean --digitalocean-access-token=[digitalocean_token] [machine_name]